UPDATE: 12/14/11 8:00am EST

 So I’ve been playing around with the related: search operator.
 Not many folks talk about it, but DAMN Google, nice work.
 This baby is FAST at helping with some quick competitive research, keyword research and linkbuilding.
 Especially if you beef it up with some extra add-ons and tools like I’m going to show you.

-DON’T MISS THE GOOGLE DOC IN TRICK SIX!
+DON’T MISS THE IN TRICK SIX!

 The Query: Gets Lots of Similar Websites